Squirrelink/ImGui-BlackJack/DEVELOPMENT.md

   screen tells player their losses or profits before allowing to play again.

 **5/2/2020** Improved Design
-- Seperated repetetive code into helper functions
+- Separated repetetive code into helper functions
 - Added private section for engine and myApp
 - Made setters and getters for engine variables